COVID-19 and Some Potential Positives

 As the former HR Manager of the Perfect Group, we assessed our entire hiring process from top to bottom.
 A long-overdue change to electronic documentation was finally moved online.
 Zoom prelim interviews were conducted – a process that saved hundreds of hours for both the candidates and ourselves.
 We introduced ATS software that decreased the volume of paperwork which in turn negated the transmission of bacteria.
 And so on.

 Crtl + Alt + Del.

 Within weeks the murky rivers that evacuated their effluent began to run clear.
 Water life returned and flourished.
-In other parts of the world animals reclaimed urban areas.
-Beaches and waterways were particularly respondent.
+In other parts of the world, animals reclaimed urban areas.
+Beaches and waterways were, particularly respondents.
 Watching these stunning reversals of what we thought were forever lost natural wonders was a cathartic process for everyone.
 It gave us hope that we hadn’t ruined this pristine planet after all.